our 2016 sower projects: an attitude of service

 There is no question that the Billy Graham Training Center (“The Cove”) in Asheville, NC, has been blessed.
 Established to train and equip evangelists, and to humbly commemorate the accomplishments of Billy Graham, this retreat center is a sanctified spa for the soul -- a place for spiritual relaxation, renewal, and encouragement.
 Its beautifully manicured 1500-acre campus rests quietly in a gorgeous Appalachian mountain valley.
 The quiet and winding walkways wonderfully complement the stone-and-timber architecture -- it reminds me of a walk through Vail, Co.
 The woodsy architecture is only the wrapper, however.
-The music, teachers, leaders and speakers who come here and are the best in the world.
+The music, teachers, leaders, and speakers who come here are the best in the world.
 The Cove is capably staffed by one of the most giving groups of people you are ever likely to meet; you can see Christ in every person here.
-From hospitality to housing, teaching to transformation, everything at The Cove is first class.
+From hospitality to housing, teaching to transformation, everything at The Cove is God honoring.
 Here, there are no distractions from worship.

 In addition to the Training Center facility, there is a Chapel, an impressive administration building, two inns, and several support buildings.
-The property is also known for the seasonal youth retreat, “Camp Cedar Cliff,” the radio station, “106.9 The Light,” and five remote but very well-appointed log cabins for use by special guests who want a taste of seclusion and private time to recharge their batteries.
+The property is also known for the seasonal youth retreat, “Camp Cedar Cliff,” the radio station, “106.9 The Light,” and five remote but very well-appointed log cabins for use by special guests who seek seclusion and private time to recharge their batteries.
 Individuals come to find refreshment through personal Biblical study.
 Groups come to participate in faith-building conferences and seminars.
 And it was affirming and fun to notice in the Visitor Center a picture of Skip Heitzig, my pastor at Calvary of Albuquerque years ago.

-SOWERS is a behind-the-scenes hands-and-feet ministry.
+SOWERs is a behind-the-scenes, hands-and-feet ministry.
 There is a great level of validation that we get when working at a place that covets and applies our skills -- where the work the volunteers are able to accomplish can make meaningful Kingdom differences for the facility.
 On each previous SOWER assignment we have been fulfilled by making intentional, grateful contributions to the Lord through our service.
 The ethos at The Cove was going to be slightly different for us.